Venon282/Expert-Advisor-Toolkit/README.md

 ### CandlesNumberSince

 #### Description :
+This function calculates the number of candles that have formed on a chart since a specified datetime.

 #### Parameters :
+@param since: datetime - The specified datetime to calculate the number of candles since.

 #### Return :
+@return long - Returns the number of candles that have formed on a chart since the specified datetime.

 ### CheckMoneyForTrade

 #### Description :
+This function checks if there is enough money in the account to execute a trade of a certain symbol and lot size.

 #### Parameters :
+@param symbol: string - The symbol of the trade to be checked.

+@param lot: double - The size of the trade in lots.

+@param type: ENUM_ORDER_TYPE - The type of the trade (buy or sell).

 #### Return :
+@return bool - Returns true if there is enough money in the account to execute the trade.
+Returns false if there is insufficient funds or if an error occurs.

 ### CloseFridayPositions

 #### Description :
+This function checks if it is Friday and if the specified hour and minute have passed, then closes all the positions with a specific magic number.

 #### Parameters :
+@param magic : long, The magic number of the expert advisor.

+@param h: An integer that represents the hour after which the positions are to be closed.

+@param m: An integer that represents the minute after which the positions are to be closed.

+@param close: A boolean that indicates whether to close positions on Friday or not.

 #### Return :
+@return: Returns true if positions are closed, otherwise false.

 ### ClosePositions

 #### Description :
+This function closes the positions of an expert advisor with a specific magic number and matching the specified type (buy, sell, or all).

 #### Parameters :
+@param magic : long, The magic number of the expert advisor.

+@param pos : POSITIONS, The type of the positions to be closed (buy, sell, or all).

 #### Return :
+@return bool, returns true if the positions are successfully closed, otherwise false.

 ### Comment